-\ &quot;The hardest heart would be moved to grief in contemplating the battle-fields of Mexico a moment after the last struggle [Cerro Gordo.]
+"The hardest heart would be moved to grief in contemplating the battle-fields of Mexico a moment after the last struggle [Cerro Gordo.]
 Those generals whom the nation has, without service rendered, paid for so many years, with some honorable exceptions, have, in the day of need, betrayed it by their example or unskilfulness.
-On that field, among the dead and dying, are seen no proofs of military honor, for they are reduced to the sad fate of the soldier,-the same on every occasion, from Palo Alto to Cerro Gordo,-the dead to remain unburied, and the wounded abandoned to the charity and elemency of the conqueror.
+On that field, among the dead and dying, are seen no proofs of military honor, for they are reduced to the sad fate of the soldier,-the same on every occasion, from Palo Alto to Cerro Gordo,-the dead to remain unburied, and the After leaving Perote, the column under Generat Worth entered on an open reach of country, at an altitude of nearly seven thousand feet above the level of the ocean, gently undulating, and abounding in the productions of more temperate climes.
+There were many large plantations of maguey, with its dark leaves and clustering flowers; but there were also waving wounded abandoned to the charity and clemency of the conqueror.
 Soldiers who go to fight expecting such a recompense, deserve to be classed among the best in the world, since they are stimulated by no hope of ephemeral glory, of regret, of remembrance, or even of a grave.